useblocks/groundwork-web/docs/index.rst

 groundwork-web provides web app management functions to applications based on the framework `groundwork`_.

-This package contains the following applications, plugins or patterns:

 .. sidebar:: groundwork framework

    `groundwork`_ is a plugin based Python application framework, which can be used to create various types of applications: